deviodigital/delivery-drivers-for-woocommerce/README.txt

 7. Drivery dashboard for admins, showing delivery drivers details

 == Changelog ==

+= 3.2 =
+*   Added `ddwc_driver_dashboard_completed_orders_order_details_url` filter in `admin/ddwc-dashboard-shortcode.php`
+*   Added `FontAwesome` and enqueued the stylesheet in `public/class-ddwc-public.php`
+*   Added new German translation in `languages/delivery-drivers-for-woocommerce-de_DE.pot`
+*   Added new Arabic translation in `languages/delivery-drivers-for-woocommerce-ar_AR.pot`
+*   Added thank you message when driver star rating is clicked on customer's order screen in `admin/ddwc-woocommerce-driver-ratings.php`
+*   Added `view profile` link to driver details metabox on Edit Order screen in `admin/ddwc-metaboxes.php`
+*   Updated driver vehicle details display requirements on order details page in `admin/ddwc-woocommerce-driver-ratings.php`
+*   Updated delivery rating in metabox to display stars instead of numbers in `admin/ddwc-metaboxes.php`
+*   Updated driver rating to use stars in admin view of the driver dashboard in `admin/ddwc-functions.php`
+*   Updated text strings for localization in `languages/delivery-drivers-for-woocommerce.pot`
+*   Updated text strings for localization in `languages/delivery-drivers-for-woocommerce-es_ES.pot`
+*   Updated text strings for localization in `languages/delivery-drivers-for-woocommerce-fr_FR.pot`
+*   Updated text strings for localization in `languages/delivery-drivers-for-woocommerce-it_IT.pot`
+*   Updated textdomain from `ddwc` to full plugin slug throughout multiple files in the plugin
+*   General code cleanup throughout multiple files in the plugin

 = 3.1 =
 *   Added new Spanish translation in `languages/ddwc-es_ES.pot`